StephenPunwasi/wp-javascript-defer/readme.txt

 = How Does This Improve SEO ?=

 Site speed is one of the many ranking factors that determine search results.
-By loading your JavaScript asynchronously, the parsing of the DOM won't be affected by pausing to load your JavaScript files.
-Nerd to English translation: Your scripts get loaded at the same time as your page.
-Sweet, right?
+By defering your JavaScript loading, the parsing of the DOM won't be affected by js files.
+Nerd to English translation: Your scripts get downloaded at the same time as your html, and executed only when your html has been rendered.
+Cool, right?

 = Will This Improve Every Site? =